Marc-Bernard-Tools/abaplint-Ext-for-abapGit/README.md

 ![check3](img/check_failure.png)

 You can click on the status icon to open the corresponding page on GitHub.
-If you click on the result summary, the detailed findings will be shown.
+If you click on the result summary, the detailed issues will be shown.

 ### Issue View